aholdahl/react-sample-project/README.md

         "id" SERIAL PRIMARY KEY,
         "content" TEXT NOT NULL
     );

     INSERT INTO "test_table" ("content") VALUES ('test');

-In Postico, create the database "sample_database_name" In SQL Query, copy+paste the CREATE TABLE script from above then click "Execute Statement"
+In Postico, create the database "sample_database_name".
+In SQL Query, copy+paste the CREATE TABLE script from above then click "Execute Statement".

 In Terminal, type the following commands:

+    brew services start postgresql
     cmd+t
-    brew services start postgresql
+    npm run client

 If you see the array [{id: 1, content: "test"}] instead of "Hello from server" in the DOM console, you are ready to build a full-stack app.